FeatureBaseDB/go-pilosa/README.md

 ### Exporting Data

-You can export a view of a frame from Pilosa using `client.ExportFrame` function which returns a `BitIterator`. use `NextBit` function of this iterator to receive all bits for the specified frame.
+You can export a view of a frame from Pilosa using `client.ExportFrame` function which returns a `BitIterator`.
+Use the `NextBit` function of this iterator to receive all bits for the specified frame.
 When there are no more bits, `io.EOF` is returned.

-The `PilosaClient` struct has the `Views` functions which returns views of frame.
-You can use that function to retrieve view names:
+The `PilosaClient` struct has the `Views` function which returns all of the views for a particular frame.
+You can use this function to retrieve view names:
 ```go
 views, err := client.Views(frame)
 ```